ronnieszq/algorithms_java/README.md

 # algorithms_java
 This repo contains all the projects and assignments of the Princeton Algorithm courses.
-For more information about the course and additional references, Please refer to its booksite:
+For more information about the course and additional references, refer to its booksite:

 https://algs4.cs.princeton.edu/home/